muut/wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 3.0.6 =
+The update to version 3.0.6 contains some updates to the widgets as they are handled on cached websites as well as speed optimizations.

 = 3.0.5 =
 The update to version 3.0.5 adds an option for signed embeds to work better with caching plugins, along with some other small improvements and bug fixes.